latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 **EMA Update Timing:** The EMA is updated **after** being used for emission calculations in each `run_coinbase()` call ([Line 246](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/coinbase/run_coinbase.rs#L246)), ensuring that current block emissions are based on the previous block's smoothed prices while continuously updating the moving average for future calculations.

-### 3. Three Token Pool Injections
+### 3. Token Pool Injections and Emissions

-For each subnet, the coinbase calculates three critical values that govern the subnet's token economics and determine how fresh liquidity flows into the system.
+For each subnet, the coinbase calculates critical values that govern the subnet's token economics and determine how fresh liquidity flows into the system.

 #### TAO In (`tao_in`): Fresh Liquidity Injection
 - Represents new TAO flowing into the subnet's liquidity pool